ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] have access to select stuff on mobile
 [ ] test to make sure selection css property is update when logged in

+[ ] table font-size property not small enough makes site scrollable [ ] ranking not displaying correctly on my phone!
+[ ] add description for toot and boot
+[ ] change results to something more discrete
+[ ] make form validation for when i submit the results [ ] updat since the totals is currently empty
+[ ] update favicon image
+[ ] wont update data if you refresh page

 === > SUNDAY

 // refactoring